falciglia/Bioinformatics-and-Network-Medicine/README.md

 Miller-Dieker syndrome.
 2009.
 MedlinePlus, National Library of Medicine.

-*Code inspired from Alessandro Quattrociocchi and Tansel Simsek, Bioinformatics and Network Medicine a.y.
+*Code inspired from Alessandro Quattrociocchi and Tansel Simsek GitHub repository, Bioinformatics and Network Medicine a.y.
 2021-2022.